Our Teachers & Staff

 Ms. Ellison lives in Pine Lake with her partner, Bobby, and their daughter, Frances.
 She enjoys exploring local thrift stores for unique finds and drinking copious amounts of coffee.

-Hi, I am Alexcia Moore and I am excited to join Virginia-Highland Elementary School!
-With 14 years of experience as an educator and leader, I am passionate about supporting students' growth and success.
-I believe in creating collaborative learning environments and using innovative instructional strategies to help students excel in Math and Science.
-My goal is to inspire curiosity, develop critical thinking skills, and promote student engagement both in and out of the classroom.
+Hi!
+My name is Alexcia Moore and I love working with the Virginia-Highland Elementary School community.
+With 16 years of experience as an educator and leader, I am deeply passionate about supporting student growth and helping every child reach their fullest potential.
+I believe in creating collaborative, engaging learning environments, and using innovative instructional strategies to help students excel—especially in Math and Science!
+My goal is to inspire curiosity, strengthen critical thinking skills, and foster a love of learning that extends beyond the classroom.

-I hold two degrees from Georgia State University: a Bachelor’s degree in Journalism/ Public Relations and a Master’s in Early Childhood Education.
-I also hold a Specialist’s degree in Instructional Technology from the University of West Georgia.
+I hold two degrees from Georgia State University—a Bachelor’s degree in Journalism/Public Relations and a Master’s degree in Early Childhood Education—as well as a Specialist’s degree in Instructional Technology from the University of West Georgia.

 Mr. Norwood is a native of Newton County and currently resides in the metro Atlanta area.
 He graduated from The University of West Georgia, earning his Bachelor's in Elementary Education.
 GO WOLVES!!
 Mr. Norwood has spent his entire teaching career in kindergarten and wouldn't have it any other way.
 Mr. Norwood enjoys watching his students create lifelong memories, all while falling in love with learning.